-Land and Building Transaction Tax (LBTT) is payable by the purchaser in a land transaction which occurs in Scotland.
+Land and Buildings Transaction Tax (LBTT) is payable on the acquisition of a chargeable interest of land or buildings in Scotland.
+It replaces UK Stamp Duty Land Tax (SDLT) for transactions in Scotland from April 2015.
 At Wylie Ruddell, we can provide guidance on LBTT in the Armagh area.

 Who pays the tax?